slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 > *"The day has eyes, the night has ears."
 -- Proverb*
+> *"He uses statistics as a drunken man uses lamp posts - for support rather than for illumination."
+-- Andrew Lang*
 -->

 > *"There are no facts, only interpretations."